adwaitupadhyaya/todo-auth/Readme.md

 - **GET /todos**: Get all todos for the authenticated user.

+- **GET /todos/:id**: Get specific todos for the authenticated user.

 - **POST /todos**: Create a new todo for the authenticated user.

   ```json